tapsbook/photobookSDK-iOS/Doc/developer-guide-cn.md

 	**Note**: You should limit the number of page images being loaded (by calling `identifierAndImageForPageOfSDKAlbum:pageIndex:`) at the same time to avoid using too much memory.

-##Known Issues

-1. If a xxl-size image is corrupt or incomplete, user can only find this problem in SDK's print preview, and SDK hasn't provied a delegate method to redownload this image.
-User can only solve this by removing this image from page.
-This issue will be solved in the future.
-For now, you'd better check the MD5 of the image to make sure it's not corrupted.